-- Clicking the download icon opens a dialog to add image from the web by entering a URL directly or by searching Flickr.
-Mockups supports GIF, JPG/JPEG, and PNG image file formats.
+- Clicking the cloud opens a dialog to add image from the web by entering a URL directly or by searching Flickr.
+Wireframes supports GIF, JPG/JPEG, and PNG image file formats.
 Files downloaded from the web will be copied to your project.

 - Click the rotate icon below the image drop-down to rotate your image in 90-degree increments.

 - Clicking the square with an 'x' inside it will revert the image to the default placeholder image.